DreamWeave-MP/S3ctors-S3cret-St4sh/s3maphore/README.md

 ---@param services ServicesOffered
 ---@return boolean
 function PlaylistRules.localMerchantType(services)

+--- Returns whether the current exterior cell is on a particular node of the grid
+---
+--- Example usage:
+---
+--- playlistRules.exteriorGrid { { x = -2, y = -3 } }
+---@param gridRules S3maphoreCellGrid[]
+function PlaylistRules.exteriorGrid(gridRules)
 ```

 All of these functions may be chained, used, ignored, or even reimplemented by you, as long as your playlist's `isValidCallback` returns true when it's supposed to play and false|nil when it isn't.